PuruVJ/puruvjdev3/src/blog/styling-react--the-power-of-css-modules.md

 - Have worked with React before.
 - Hungry to learn 😋.

 So we have seen the advantages and why you should learn CSS Modules.
-Now let's actually look at the syntax
+Let's have a look at the syntax.

 # The syntax